MediaComem/comem-archidep/ex/docker-compose-todolist.md

 > :books: As you can see in the above example, the logs should indicate the
 > execution of the `todolist.sql` script, as well as the successful launch of
 > the MySQL database server at the end.
+(There will probably be lots of logs in
+> between, as indicated by the `...`.)

 > :boom: If you get errors, stop the container with `Ctrl-C`, delete everything
 > with `docker compose down`, fix your Compose file, and try again.